zacs/ha-mattermost/README.md

    - Go to your Mattermost server
    - Navigate to System Console → Integrations → Bot Accounts
    - Create a new bot account (e.g., "Home Assistant Bot")
-   - Note the bot token generated
+   - Note the bot access token generated

 2. **Install the Component:**
    - Place this component in your `custom_components/mattermost/` directory